"This reminds me of something," Howard said.

 "It turns out he stayed at the same motel as I did, the new Townsville Super 8.
 I was coming downstairs for my free continental breakfast -- a cellophane-wrapped bran muffin and scorched coffee with hazelnut creamer -- and about halfway down, I noticed he was just preparing to come upstairs.

-"With his thinning snow-white hair -- hoary, if you will -- his rimless glasses, jowls slightly drooping with age, the ill-fitting gray suit, he struck me as a paragon of Wisdom, frozen there in time, one hand on the rail, one foot on the step, yes, he might well have been a statue of Bertrand Russell or St. Francis of the Sissies, lacking only a chipmunk on his shoulder."
+"With his thinning snow-white -- hoary, if you will -- hair, his rimless glasses, jowls slightly drooping with age, the ill-fitting gray suit, he resembled a paragon of Wisdom, frozen there in time, one hand on the rail, one foot on the step, yes, he might well have been a statue of Bertrand Russell or St. Francis of the Sissies, lacking only a chipmunk on his shoulder."

 "That's impressive.
 But I don't get how waxing your Riviera reminds you of it."

 "It's not the waxing, so much as it is how the Riviera sounds when it's idling, you know, that rumbling thud-thud-thud-thud, sort of like distant thunder, but more rhythmic.
-Just before Master Abductor Einsatzgruppe's eyes met mine, his expression changed almost imperceptibly, his body tilted just a centimeter to the left, and he released a right considerable volume of pent up gas from the nether exit that sounded exactly like the old Buick, even made me a little homesick.
+Just before Master Abductor Einsatzgruppe's eyes met mine, his expression changed almost imperceptibly, his body tilted just a centimeter to the left, and he released a right considerable volume of pent up gas from his nether exit that sounded so much like the old Buick it made me a little homesick.

 "Luckily, I was able to retreat quickly enough to avoid his seeing me.
 God knows, sometimes a guy like that needs nothing more than to fart with impunity, if you'll pardon my language."